-Step 1 POL contaminated rags - Place in a plastic bag and dispose of at the Fort Knox C/DD Landfill.
-Make sure the rags do not have free-flowing liquids.

-Step 2 Used rag containers must have a serviceable lid and always kept closed when not in use.
+- Step 1 POL contaminated rags Place in a plastic bag and dispose of at the Fort Knox Construction Demolition Debris landfill on Baker Road.
+Make sure the rags do not have free-flowing liquids. - Step 2 Rags contaminated with materials other than POL (i.e., solvents, hazardous chemicals) need to be turned-in to the Hazardous Waste Classification Unit for proper waste determination. - Step 3 Used rag containers must have a serviceable lid and always kept closed when not in use.

-- The term "Rags" should also include paper products (i.e., paper). - Organizations should make every effort to set up a commercial laundry service (i.e., CINTAS, ARAMARK etc.) for their rags to minimize solid waste generation.
+- The term "Rags" also includes disposable wipes/paper products. - Organizations should make every effort to set up a commercial laundry service (i.e., CINTAS, ARAMARK etc.) for their rags to minimize solid waste generation.